Crell/Serde/README.md

 This key only applies on deserialization.
 If specified, then if a value is missing in the incoming data being deserialized this value will be used instead, regardless of what the default in the source code itself is.

+### `strict` (bool, default true)

+This key only applies on deserialization.
+If set to `true`, a type mismatch in the incoming data will be rejected and an exception thrown.
+If `false`, a deformatter will attempt to cast an incoming value according to PHP's normal casting rules.
+That means, for example, `"1"` is a valid value for an integer property if `strict` is false, but will throw an exception if set to `true`.

+The exact handling of this setting may vary slightly depending on the incoming format, as some formats handle their own types differently.
+(For instance, everything is a string in XML.)

 ### `flatten` (bool, default false)

 The `flatten` keyword can only be applied on an array or object property.
 A property that is "flattened" will have all of its properties injected into the parent directly on serialization, and will have values from the parent "collected" into it on deserialization.